 The crew takes care of everything, so you do not need to have any sailing skills to participate.
 Meals are served twice a day on the boat.
 The Croatian captain, who typically owns the boat, commands the 4-5 member crew.
 When travelling, the boat is mostly propelled by its diesel engine.
 However, occasionally, if the wind is favourable, sails can be used.

 Do not expect lot of space in the cabins.
 They are very small with bunk berths mostly.
 Cabins for three have an additional bed (on the SILVA) or a double bed with a bed above it (on the TVRDI).
-Some boats, such as the JEROLIM, have double beds instead of bunk berths.
+Some boats, such as the JEROLIM and NAVIGATOR have double or twin beds instead of bunk berths.
 Blankets, pillows and bed linens are provided.
 Each cabin has a tiny cabinet or shelf space for clothes and other belongings.
 Because of limited space you will have to leave some of your belongings in your bag under the berth during the trip.
 That is why you should take a bag and no backpack or a trunk.

 Water and electricity